Contact:

 • Function: Supply concrete demolition shears, combination shears, Multi Cutters, steel shears, and splitting cylinders with constant hydraulic pressure.

-• Aspects: Power reserve for tough materials; protect hoses and minimize trip hazards; ensure proper leak-oil handling.
+• Aspects: Power reserve for tough materials; protect hoses and minimize trip hazards; ensure proper leak-oil handling; verify correct pressure and flow rates per tool specification.

 Application areas and typical use cases